carylstuart77/MyTrainerAndI/README.md

 * Client Stats View:
   1) Add Left axis label (cosmetic).
-  2) Adjust graph to make graphed lines appear closer together, for a more intuitive display (cosmetic).
+  2) Adjust graph to make graphed lines appear closer, for a more intuitive display (cosmetic).

 * Day's Schedule View:
   1) Incorporate sets and reps validation range such as sets 1-5 and reps 1-25 (cosmetic).

-  * Navigation Bar/top settings:
+  * Navigation/Top Bar:
   1)  Remove settings option.
-Does not perform any funtion (function/cosmetic).
+Does not perform any function (function/cosmetic).

 ### Stretch Goals:
 1) Provide Trainer with the capability to unselect previous days exercise selections.
    Currently, it resets and removes all exercerises by day.
 2) Home page could include a page that captures the users eye and draws interest.
 3) Provide link on how to perform exercise through videos or description of proper form.

 ## Javadocs